iterative/dvc.org/content/docs/index.md

 <card href="/doc/use-cases" heading="Use Cases">

-Not exhaustive list on where DVC can be used
+Non-exhaustive list of scenarios DVC can help with

 </card>